laravel/docs/structure.md

 <a name="the-routes-directory"></a>
 #### The Routes Directory

 The `routes` directory contains all of the route definitions for your application.
-By default, three route files are included with Laravel: `web.php`, `api.php`, `console.php` and `channels.php`.
+By default, several route files are included with Laravel: `web.php`, `api.php`, `console.php` and `channels.php`.

 The `web.php` file contains routes that the `RouteServiceProvider` places in the `web` middleware group, which provides session state, CSRF protection, and cookie encryption.
 If your application does not offer a stateless, RESTful API, all of your routes will most likely be defined in the `web.php` file.